 Don’t be afraid to speak to fellow yogis in the area.
 Generally speaking, the yoga community is a welcoming one and other private yoga teachers really will be willing to help.
 If nothing else, it is also in their best interest to advise you price wise so you don’t undercut them 😉

 This is something that you should decide before you start offering yoga or meditation classes.
+You can even include your package pricing in your yoga intake form to streamline your sales and intake process.
 Many teachers choose to do this as a way to ‘lock students in’ to more than one class.It also gives incentive for the student to save a little money and be held accountable to stick to classes.